Select a news category to view

 Thursday, 13th January

-The eight films offer audiences a chance to discover something new about Wales, from unknown local Welsh stories such as the fight to save The Lyric cinema in Carmarthen (Save the Cinema), through to global narratives of the African National Congress told through the eyes of Welsh storytellers like Gordon Main and John Giwa-Amu (London Recruits).
+The eight films offer audiences a chance to discover something new about Wales, from unknown local Welsh stories such as the fight to save The Lyric cinema in Carmarthen (Save the Cinema), through to global narratives of the African National Congress told through the eyes of Welsh storytellers like Gordon Main and John Giwa-Amu (Comrade Tambo’s London Recruits).

 Through their Made in Wales strand, Film Hub Wales (FHW) are working with distributors, Welsh cinemas and film festivals to promote the films to wider audiences.

-Hana Lewis, Film Hub Wales’ Strategic Manager explains:
+Hana Lewis, Head of Film Hub Wales explains:

 ‘The upcoming films highlight that there is plenty to be discovered about life in Wales, beyond our rural landscape.
 Welsh filmmakers have globally significant stories to tell, which can inspire both new talent and local audiences.
 Through Made in Wales, we have a chance to consider how the films made in our Nation can give us a voice worldwide and build the film industry around us.
 Greater awareness of these films can only benefit our sense of community and cultural identity.